The method below will allow you to share access to a Google Analytics (GA) account safely and securely.

 Click the ‘Account User Management‘ link, found in the Account column (the first one):

 You will then taken to the Account User Manager.

 Step 4: Add the new user you want to share access with

 - Hit the large + icon in the blue circle (top-right) to add a new user to your Google Analytics account:

 Now you can fill in the new user’s email and set their permissions.
 Typically an admin will need access to all of these settings, so we recommend ticking all boxes with the exception of Manage Users which you should leave unticked:

-This will leave you with the ability to remove your new admin should you need to, and retain control over who has access to your account.
+This will allow you to remove your new admin should you need to, retaining control over who has access to your account.